 To begin set up with Google Workspace account, you’ll first have to answer how many user accounts you’ll need.
 After filling out the required account and payment information, you’ll go through an easy-to-follow guide to set up your account.
 If you have a domain name, you’ll need to enter it.
 If not, you can purchase one from Google.

-Once you’ve set up your account, you’ll have access to your own representative in case you have any troubleshooting.
+Once you’ve set up your account, you’ll have access to a support representative in case you have any troubleshooting to do.

 This service is best for individuals and organizations who are looking for a complete communications and business productivity solution.

 If like millions of professionals around the world, you enjoy Microsoft’s business tools, like Word, Excel and PowerPoint, you can create a custom domain email address through your Microsoft 365 subscription.
 However, this requires you to use GoDaddy as your domain provider.
 If you don’t already own a domain, you’ll need to purchase a new one from GoDaddy, the only service Microsoft uses.
 It will typically cost between $10 and $25 annually.
 If you own a domain from a different provider, you will not be able to link it to your email through Microsoft.
 So this may be a nonstarter for you.

 If you do not already have a Microsoft subscription, you can sign up to one of their more affordable entry-level plans.
 The first, their Business Basic plan costs $5 per month per user, and the other is the Standard Business plan, costing $12.50 per month per user.
 Both plans include 50 GB of storage for your email inbox.
 The main difference is that whereas the Basic plan only provides web and mobile versions of their productivity tools (MS Word, Excel and PowerPoint), the Standard plan provides desktop versions as well.